Arsenic: A centuries-old poison

 This Really Happened

-A 77-year-old man ingested 4 grams of arsenic trioxide in a suicide attempt.
-This is considered a potentially lethal dose.
-On arrival at the hospital 5 hours later, his vital signs were normal, but he had nausea and vomiting.
+A 77-year-old man ingested 4 g of arsenic trioxide in a suicide attempt.
+This is a potentially lethal dose.
+On arrival at a hospital 5 hours later, his vital signs were normal, but he had nausea and vomiting.
 His stomach was pumped, and activated charcoal was administered.
 He was treated with intravenous fluids and a chelating agent to remove the arsenic from his body.
 He developed gastritis and mild ulcers.
-The arsenic level in the urine was very high.
-He experienced a decrease in renal function which resolved over 2 months and anemia that resolved over 5 months.
+The arsenic concentration in his urine was very high.
+He experienced a decrease in kidney function, which resolved over 2 months, and anemia that resolved over 5 months (from Yilmaz et al., 2009).

 References